br0nco640k/Bard-Diva/README.md

 For Arch Linux:
 `sudo pacman -S ydotool`

-- You'll need to have the systemd user service running to setup the virtual input device.
-You can set the service to automatically start up when you login and also start it now with:
+- You'll need to have the systemd user service running to setup the virtual input device:
-`systemctl --user enable --now ydotool`
+`sudo systemctl enable ydotool`

-(This does not actually work on my system, so I'll be writing much better instructions for getting the ydotool service working soon!)
+- Add the following line to your ~/.bashrc file:
+`export YDOTOOL_SOCKET=/tmp/.ydotool_socket`

+close any open terminal windows after adding this line, and then re-open before continuing

+- Run the following command to get your UID and GID:
+`echo $(id -u):$(id -g)`

+- Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
+`--socket-own=UID:GID`

+Mine looks like `--socket-own=1000:1000` because my UID is 1000 and my GID is 1000:
+`ExecStart=/usr/bin/ydotoold --socket-own=1000:1000`

+- Start the service:
+`sudo systemctl start ydotool`

+- Optionally check if it started:
+`sudo systemctl status ydotool`

+- Check to see if you now own the socket tmp file:
+`ls -l /tmp/.ydotool_socket`

+If so, it should be ready to use now!

 #### Before running: